zedrdave/advent_of_code/2019/README.md

 * The training set generation also uses scaled down versions of multiple sizes, to add some variability.
 * Running the code with pipenv (`pipenv run python 8_ML.py`) should automatically install all needed packages before running.

+**Today's lesson:** Machine Learning is fun!

 ## 9

-Another nice and easy one.
+Another nice and easy one (thanks to my Python rewrite).
 Woke up much earlier than usual and started at 6:35am (questions open at 6am local time), but still not enough to crack the top 1000.

 With this addition, I believe Intcode can now execute subroutines… I am tempted to rewrite Day 7's permutation optimisation, into one single Intcode program.

+**Today's lesson:** Python makes everything better.

 ## 10

 Grid/pathfinder problems are clearly my blind spot (don't encounter many of these in real life work).

 First time I had to leave halfway through (after a laborious silver star) to go to work.
 After a bit of fresh air, some coffee and time to think, it turned out the solution was fairly simple (GCD for the win).
 Highlight of that day: realising I literally do not remember even the most basic trig, and taking 5 mins to convert negative angles to positive.

+**Today's lesson:** Trigonometry is sometimes useful.

 ## 11